Submodular Maximization with Nearly Optimal Approximation, Adaptivity and Query Complexity: Algorithm

 \subsection{Analysis of \Wrapper Algorithm}

-To analyze the expected approximation factor of \Wrapper, we first assume that all calls to \AdaptiveSampling give correct outputs by our choice of $\hat{\delta}$ and a union bound.
-The analysis that follows is for one execution of the block in the for loop of \Wrapper (Line~5 to Line 13) and assumes the initial value of $\tau$ is sufficiently close to $\tau^* = \OPT/k$, satisfying the inequality $\tau \le \tau^* \le (1+\varepsilon)\tau$.
+To analyze the expected approximation factor of \Wrapper, we first assume that all calls to \AdaptiveSampling give correct outputs by our choice of $\hat{\delta}$ and a union bound (i.e., event $Z$ in \Cref{lem:adaptive_sampling} always holds).
+The analysis is for one execution of the block in the for loop of \Wrapper (Line~5 to Line 13), and it assumes the initial value of $\tau$ is sufficiently close to $\tau^* = \OPT/k$, satisfying $\tau \le \tau^* \le (1+\varepsilon)\tau$.
 Furthermore, we assume that the final output set is of size~$k$.
 We refer to this modified block of \Wrapper as the algorithm.

 For a fixed input, as the algorithm runs it produces nonempty sets $T_1,T_2,\dots,T_m$, inducing a probability distribution over sequences of subsets.
 Denote their respective sizes by $t_1,t_2,\dots,t_m$ and the input values $(1-\varepsilon)^j \tau$ for which they were returned by $\tau_1, \tau_2,\dots,\tau_m$.
 We view the algorithm as a random process that adds elements to the output set $S$ one at a time instead of set by set.
 Specifically, for each new $T_i$ the algorithm adds each $x \in T_i$ to $S$ in lexicographic order, producing a sequence of subsets $S_0 \subseteq S_1 \subseteq \dots \subseteq S_k$ with $S_0 = \emptyset$.
 Note that there is no randomness in adding the elements of $T_i$ once $T_i$ is drawn.